The North Face Freedom Insulated - Women's Review

 Weather Resistance

-To help these pants fight the elements, The North Face implements 2L DryVent waterproofing, which boasts a waterproof rating of 25 pounds per square inch (PSI) minimum after 20 launderings.
+To help this pant fight the elements, The North Face utilizes a 2-layer DryVent membrane which claims a waterproof rating of 25 pounds per square inch (PSI) minimum after 20 launderings.
 This means that the pants were designed to withstand water for at least 20 washes, and potentially longer.

 Fit and Comfort